Researching Through Gaps: Furniture, Atmosphere and Architectural Weight

 sensitivity to material behaviour

-With this foundation in place, the project was ready to move from research into design — where translation, distortion and new possibilities begin.
+With this groundwork in place, the project could move from research into design — where translation, distortion and risk begin.
+The architectural sensibility informs the tone of the work — restraint, mass, shadow — rather than dictating the join geometry itself.